zksecurity/RFCs/source/starknet/fri.md

 **`n_layers`**.
 The number of layers or folding that will occur as part of the FRI proof.
 This value must be within the range `[2, MAX_FRI_LAYERS]` (see constants).

 **`inner_layers`**.
-An array of `TableCommitmentConfig` where each configuration represent what is expected of each commitment sent as part of the FRI proof.
+An array of `TableCommitmentConfig` where each configuration represents what is expected of each commitment sent as part of the FRI proof.
 Refer to the [Table Commitments section of the Starknet Merkle Tree Polynomial Commitments specification](merkle.html#table-commitments).

 **`fri_step_sizes`**.
 The number of layers to skip for each folding/reduction of the protocol.
 The first step must always be zero, as no layer is skipped during the first reduction.
 Each step should be within the range `[1, MAX_FRI_STEP]`.
 For each step, the corresponding layer `inner_layers[i-1]` should have enough columns to support the reduction: `n_columns = 2^fri_step`.